Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 For B2B eCommerce, businesses are beginning to use their own custom email domain servers instead of using an informal personal email address (Hotmail or Gmail) to conduct business.
 This new trend of owning one’s own email domain servers allows Peruvian businesses to legitimize their online presence.

-There have been advances in the use of the internet in several Peruvian government institutions, including the tax collection agency, SUNAT, the public registry, SUNARP, and the Peruvian state-owned bank, Banco de la Nación (which handles the Treasury accounts).
-Additionally, the National Elections Bureau, ONPE, is testing electronic voting and improving internet usage.
+There have been advances in the provision of digital services by several Peruvian government institutions, including the tax collection agency, SUNAT, the public registry, SUNARP, and the Peruvian state-owned bank, Banco de la Nación (which handles the Treasury accounts).
+Additionally, the National Elections Bureau, ONPE, is testing electronic voting.

-The Peruvian consumer generally expects different prices and offers as opposed to promotions created to deplete a stock.
-Consumers are starting to prefer making purchases electronically over visiting the store.
-At the same time, they expect variety and simplicity, as navigation can be a barrier at the time of purchase.
+The Peruvian consumer generally expects competitive prices and special offers.
+Consumers are starting to prefer making online purchases over visiting the store.
+At the same time, they expect variety and simplicity.
 Additionally, it is important to highlight other benefits that promote online access and electronic commerce purchases.
-For example, delivery companies or taxi services have managed to convey differential advantages that have quickly resulted in their growth.
-These changes are a reality and growth is usually exponential once technological adoption occurs.
-Companies should be looking at how to take advantage and strengthen this channel.
+For example, delivery companies and taxi services, as in the United States, have grown exponentially once the technology is adopted and rolled out.